Premium

 Story continues below this ad

-Hakim described the flooding as unprecedented in his memory, noting that even neighbourhoods near the Adiganga, which normally drain well, were overwhelmed.
-The overflowing of the Adiganga, a canalized river, prevented natural water runoff.
+Kolkata Mayor and state Cabinet minister Firhad Hakim described the flooding as unprecedented, noting that even neighborhoods near the Adiganga, which normally drain well, were overwhelmed.
+The overflowing of the Adiganga, a canalised river, prevented natural water runoff.

-In response to the flooding, authorities have opened several school buildings to provide shelter for people from low-lying areas and those living on the streets.
-The Corporation and the police have been tasked with arranging food for the displaced.
-The Mayor expressed hope that the water would recede by night if no further rain occurred.
+In response to the flooding, authorities have opened several school buildings to provide shelter to people from low-lying areas and those living on the streets.
+The Corporation and the police have been tasked with arranging food for those displaced.
+The Mayor expressed hope that the water would recede by the night if no further rain occurred.

 The heavy rain has also led to a warning for fishermen, advising them not to venture into the sea along the West Bengal-Odisha coast until September 27 due to rough sea conditions and squally weather.
 “Residents are also advised to avoid taking shelter under trees or electric poles and to be cautious of lightning strikes,” read an IMD alert.